awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 ```
 You can specify an account ID in the ARN only when that account owns the connection alias to be associated or disassociated\.

-For more information about working with IAM, see [Identity and Access Management for Workspaces](workspaces-access-control.md)\.
+For more information about working with IAM, see [Identity and access management for WorkSpaces](workspaces-access-control.md)\.

-## Security Considerations if You Stop Using Cross\-Region Redirection<a name="cross-region-redirection-security-considerations"></a>
+## Security considerations if you stop using cross\-Region redirection<a name="cross-region-redirection-security-considerations"></a>

 If you will no longer be using an FQDN as the registration code for your WorkSpaces users, you must take the following precautions to prevent potential security issues:
 + Be sure to issue your WorkSpaces users the Region\-specific registration code \(for example, `WSpdx+ABC12D`\) for their WorkSpaces directory and instruct them to stop using the FQDN as their registration code\.